8-8 Muscle tissue

 – Fibers organized in bundles

-– Nuclei centrally located in the cells – highlighted in green after clicking or using the mouse.
+– Nuclei located centrally in the cells – highlighted in green after clicking or using the mouse.
 The position of the nuclei can be better observed in cross-sections of the fibers.

-– Intercalated disks, vewed as darker staining lines that are regions of intercellular junctions between the extremities of cardiac muscle cells.
-They are seen transverse to the fibers.Some times the intercalated disks are poorly stained after hematoxylin and eosin staining.
-Some become highlighted in light green.
+– Intercalated disks can be observed in longitudinal sections.
+They are seen as darker staining lines that are regions of intercellular junctions between the extremities of cardiac muscle cells.
+They are placed transversely to the fibers.
+Sometimes the intercalated disks may be poorly stained after hematoxylin and eosin staining.

 Cardiac muscle.
 Staining: HE.
 Magnification: medium.